ohnotnow/centos7-php7-docker/Readme.md

-# Basic docker file for CentOS 7, PHP 7.2 and Composer
+# Basic docker file for CentOS 7, PHP 7.2 and Composer.
+Useful for CI/testing purposes.

 WIP...